 - Failure to control one’s impulses

 If you were convicted of DUI or DWI, that does not mean all hope is lost.
 There are various conditions that can mitigate security clearance concerns.
 If the DUI was a long time ago, or if it was a one-time event, or if you acknowledged alcoholism issues and sought professional help, or if you are currently making satisfactory progress in an alcohol treatment program, these are all factors that may paint you in a more favorable light, but you may need an attorney’s assistance to prove this.

 Was your security clearance denied?
 Or, are you seeking professional legal representation to improve your chances of obtaining security clearance?
-In either case, our security clearance attorneys at Claery & Green, LLP have nearly 30 years of collective experience representing individuals like yourself, and we’d be glad to offer you the knowledgeable representation you need and deserve.
+In either case, our security clearance attorneys at Claery & Hammond, LLP, LLP have nearly 30 years of collective experience representing individuals like yourself, and we’d be glad to offer you the knowledgeable representation you need and deserve.